shevious/edx-documentation/en_us/xblock/source/getting_started/index.rst

-.. _Build an XBlock Quickstart:
+.. _Build an XBlock Quick Start:

 ##############################
-Build an XBlock: Quickstart
+Build an XBlock: Quick Start
 ##############################

 This part of the tutorial guides you through building an XBlock.
 At the end,